No Google Chrome Flock Tracking (archived, replaced by Privacy)

-By Daniel Berthereau Adds a HTTP header to the site to invite Google not to track visitors with a flock identifier via Chrome and derivative browsers
+By Daniel Berthereau Add a HTTP header to the site to forbid Google to track visitors via the Topics API of Chrome and derivative browsers

 No Google Chrome Flock Tracking (module for Omeka S)